khairold/moengage-web-sdk-mobile-browser-back-button/README.md

 # Describe the bug

-Clicking or tapping the back button on a mobile device browser would only change the url, but not the content.
+We're using NextJS for the checkout portion of our website.

-This will happen when initiating Moengage Web SDK.
+When Moengage Web SDK is initiated, clicking or tapping the back button on a mobile device browser would only change the url, but not the content.

-Should you go to \_app.js and comment out the Script component, back button on a mobile device browser would behave as expected.
+Should you go to pages/\_app.js and comment out the Script component, back button on a mobile device browser would behave as expected.

 # Expected Behavior